iameetshah/iameetshah.github.io/_posts/2021-12-20-stackedBarChart.md

 layout: post
 ---

-Having received a custom requirement from designer, for which intially raised a [PR](https://github.com/danielgindi/Charts/pull/4532) but eventually succeeded to customize so decided to write an article for same to help someone avoid same problems.
+After receiving a UX design not supported by Library, for which intially raised a [PR](https://github.com/danielgindi/Charts/pull/4532) but eventually succeeded to customize so decided to write an post for same to help someone avoid same problems.
-In this article we will look into creating a corner-radius renderer for stacked bar chart.
+In this post we will look into creating a corner-radius renderer for stacked bar chart.
 (Refer `Final Result` for screenshot after using corner-radius renderer).
 Assuming you have already installed [Charts Library](https://github.com/danielgindi/Charts) by adding to Podfile of your project and imported Charts to required UIViewController.